HirschLabUMN/MaizeSV/README.md

     source /panfs/roc/msisoft/root/5.34.32/bin/thisroot.sh
     git clone --recursive https://github.com/hall-lab/speedseq
     cd speedseq
-    make

-If the installation fails, try installing just the necessary components of speedseq, which is align and sv.
-Installation of speedseq is modular, so these components can be installed with individual calls to make.
-E.g.
+Only the align, sv, and cnvnator modules are necessary for mapping and calling SVs, and these can be compiled individually via the following commands.

     make align
     make sv
     make cnvnator

 from within the speedseq directory.

-NOTE:  It is essential that you use this specific version of ROOT for both compiling

 Once the installations are complete, you must modify the file ./speedseq/bin/speedseq.config in a couple of ways.
 First add the line:

     source /panfs/roc/msisoft/root/5.34.32/bin/thisroot.sh

 under the #CNVnator heading.
+NOTE:  It is essential that you use this specific version of ROOT for both compiling and subsequent running of speedseq sv

-Next, add the virtual environment python path to to where it says “PYTHON=“.
+Next, check that the virtual environment python path that you set up earlier is found where it says “PYTHON=“ in the speedseq.config file.
 For me, the python path looks like:

     home/hirschc1/pmonnaha/anaconda3/envs/py27/bin/python2.7